LukeGrahamLandry/ForgedFabric/README.md

 - forge registry shenanigans. perhaps terrible solution: mixin to `Registry#register` that redirects to deferred registers based on the mod id of the identifier
 - `ModelPredicateProviderRegistry#register` is renamed by forge
 - other multiplatform libraries used from common code need to have exactly the same method signatures for everything you use
-- not sure about loading mixins and event annotations when shadowed. perhaps call `Mixins.addConfiguration("forgedfabric.mixins.json");` from other mod's constructor. should have a `EventsRegistry#register` that makes sure everything is set up
 - would be interesting have something that runs before forge to find jars with fabric.mod.json files and generate mod.toml files, would also need to generate a class with the mod annotation

 ## Tips